Lal (actor): Career

 He started his career as a mimicry artist in Kalabhavan, along with his childhood friend Siddique, who would later team up as Siddique-Lal to make many films.
 Lal and Siddique began their film career working as assistant directors to Fazil in Nokkethadhoorathu Kannum Nattu.

 Siddique-Lal production had never been dependent on star value or superstar formula that was witnessed in those days in Malayalam cinema.
 They had always opted out from casting Mohanlal or Mammootty.
 Ultimately, both of them had changed their thoughts later and when their fourth production film was to get launched, Siddique-Lal had opted for Mohanlal and made Vietnam Colony (1992) which did wonders in the box office too.
 The duo again had combined in their fifth production and made Kabooliwala (1994), which was also a success.

 After that, both decided to part ways as a director pair and Lal turned producer with the Siddique-directed Mammootty-starrer Hitler.
 Lal debuted in acting with a villain role as Paniyan in Suresh Gopi-starrer Kaliyattam, directed by Jayaraj.
 Kaliyattam was a new take on Othello, where Lal played Paniyan, the character standing for Iago.
 He runs a film post-production company named as Lal Media Arts, Kochi.
 The year 2009 saw his comeback again as a director.
 He directed the sequel to In Harihar Nagar named 2 Harihar Nagar, which got released and was declared a hit.
 For his performance in the 2012 film Ozhimuri, he won the National Film Award – Special Mention.
 He was won of Kerala State Film Award for Best Actor in Thalappavu (2008), Ayaal (2013) and Zachariayude Garbhinikal (2013).
-He later directed films like King Liar (2016), Honey Bee 2.5 (2017) and Tsunami (2021).
+He later directed films like King Liar (2016), and Tsunami (2021).

 Lal, who also plays an important role in Sulthan (2021) and also heaped praise on Mari Selvaraj for Karnan (2021).
 Despite being given the most uni-dimensional character in the story Taanakkaran (2022), the actor effortlessly carries the role and leaves arguably more impact than in his previous outing.
 He roped in to play the role of a warrior in Mani Ratnam’s Ponniyin Selvan: I (2022) and Ponniyin Selvan: II (2023).

 He starred in the Malayalam web series Kerala Crime Files (2023) as Inspector which was released on Disney + Hotstar. and joined season 2 of Amazon prime series Suzhal.